-Beyond a shadow of doubt, nothing beats the original.
-Beijing is at its best during Spring Festival: city got decorated up, red lanterns bloom in the city like nothing you've ever seen.
-One of the highlights that I highly recommend is temple fairs, where display different themes and have cultural products for sale.
-Moreover, there will be heaps of local snacks tease your taste buds along with fascinating parades of folks in traditional costumes feast your eyes!
-So do not miss out this opportunity to get a real taste of the Chinese New Year.
-I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue and Hongluo.
+Beyond a shadow of a doubt, nothing beats the original.
+Beijing is at its best during Spring Festival: the city got decorated up, and red lanterns bloom in the city like nothing you've ever seen.
+One of the highlights that I highly recommend is temple fairs, which display different themes and have cultural products for sale.
+Moreover, there will be heaps of local snacks to tease your taste buds along with fascinating parades of folks in traditional costumes to feast your eyes!
+So do not miss out on this opportunity to get a real taste of the Chinese New Year.
+I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue, and Hongluo.

 Beijing maintains the top choice when it comes to celebrating the Spring Festival.

 In Taiwan, people celebrate the Spring Festival by taking a bath in a hot spring, hoping to get rid of ailments and stay healthy in the brand new year.
 Do as the Taiwanese do!
-After that, I would suggest venture out at night markets in Tainan, Shilin and Liouhe, each has its own charm and so many snacks to offer - make sure you go there hungry.
-If you plan to stay in Taiwan till the Lantern Festival, which marks the end of Chinese New Year, be prepared for another serial of festive activities: paper lantern releasing into the sky in New Taipei's Pingxi district, themed lantern exhibitions at the Taipei Expo Park and musical performances along Kaohsiung's Love River.
+After that, I would suggest venturing out to night markets in Tainan, Shilin, and Liouhe, each has its own charm and so many snacks to offer - make sure you go there hungry.
+If you plan to stay in Taiwan till the Lantern Festival, which marks the end of the Chinese New Year, be prepared for another series of festive activities: paper lanterns released into the sky in New Taipei's Pingxi district, themed lantern exhibitions at the Taipei Expo Park and musical performances along Kaohsiung's Love River.

-Despite the fact that Shanghai is highly developed, many age-long customs are still well preserved and practiced.
-Therefore, one can expect activities reflecting both traditional and modern side of people's daily life, especially during the Spring Festival.
-The tranquil Yu Garden will be a hustling stage for folk cultural show, while the City God Temple next to it proven to be the best place with pure Chinese festival feelings.
-Plus, world-class performance will be on theatres, alongside orchestras play their best work.
+Even though Shanghai is highly developed, many age-long customs are still well preserved and practiced.
+Therefore, one can expect activities reflecting both the traditional and modern sides of people's daily life, especially during the Spring Festival.
+The tranquil Yu Garden will be a hustling stage for folk cultural shows, while the City God Temple next to it has proven to be the best place with pure Chinese festival feelings.
+Plus, world-class performances will be in theatres, alongside orchestras playing their best work.
 Ring in the New Year and have a blast in Shanghai!

 Yu Garden is a hub for all kinds of things to do over the Spring Festival.

 Chengdu boasts a rich history of ancient Chinese Bashu culture, thus remaining a good choice for travelers who wish to discover a real Spring Festival.
-Much like Beijing but more of local vibe, annual temple fairs are held in Wuhou Temple and Jinli Street, staging all kinds of cultural activities including lantern display, special food fair, regional folk custom performance, etc..
-Don't forget to try local eats as Chengdu was declared to be a city of gastronomy by UNESCO in 2011.
-Furthermore, good news has it that the Chengdu Panda Breeding Centre stays open during the whole festival.
+Much like Beijing but with more of a local vibe, annual temple fairs are held in Wuhou Temple and Jinli Street, staging all kinds of cultural activities including lantern displays, special food fairs, regional folk custom performances, etc. Don't forget to try local eats as Chengdu was declared to be a city of gastronomy by UNESCO in 2011.
+Furthermore, the good news has it that the Chengdu Panda Breeding Centre stays open during the whole festival.

 Let the adorable creatures spice up your festival mood!